ricardodcpina/measure-reader/README.md

 A service-oriented Model-View-Controller design was preferred aiming segregation of responsibilities, code reusability, maintenance, scalability and easier external API integrations.

 > [!IMPORTANT]
-> When uploading an image, you must provide the base64 with headers included.
+> When uploading an image, you must provide the base64 with headers included (data URI).
 For image conversions to base64, access the following URL - https://base64.guru/converter/encode/image.

 ### Backend